-The Bay Area Air Quality Management District has authorized funding to provide incentives for up to 2,750 residents who purchase new PEVs and install Level 2 (220 volt) home chargers from qualifying vendors after December 1, 2010.
-Funds are administered through companies with expertise in electric vehicle supply equipment and are available on a first-come, first-served basis.
+The Bay Area Air Quality Administration District has authorized funding to provide incentives for up to 2,750 residents who purchase new PEVs and install Level 2 (240 volts) home chargers from qualifying vendors after December 1, 2010.
+Funds are administered through companies with expertise in electric vehicle supply equipment (EVSE) and are available on a first-come, first-served basis.

 Who is Eligible?